dungeonCrawlerInc/dungeonCrawler/README.md

     Switch over from grid square types to gridType interface - branch out different classes of objects Give doors information that will allow them to load new levels

-    Add in save button to level designer
+    LEVEL DESIGNER
-    Fix level designer open width/height
+    Add in save button instead of saving in combo box Add in all image options
-    Add in all options to level designer and all other files Add in fill method to level designer
+    Add in fill method
-    Possibly change how things are saved in level designer files
+    Add in load method to load saved levels to edit

 Minor Fixes Needed: